Shaving a Baby’s Head for Thicker Hair – Fact or Myth

 Indian Tradition of Shaving a Baby’s Head

 The tradition of shaving a baby’s head is followed in many countries.
 People of various cultures and ethnicities shave their baby’s head within a few years of their baby’s birth.
 It is also very much prevalent in Indian tradition and culture.
 Shaving a baby’s head is concerned with religious and auspicious sentiments.
 In many cultures, it is a sign of beauty and thus shaving may encourage healthier and stronger hair growth.
 As discussed above, there is no scientific evidence or proof that states that shaving may lead to better hair growth.
 However, hair may grow uniformly after shaving, which may render a uniform and healthier look to the hair.

-Tips to Shave a Baby’s Head with Ease
+Tips to Shave a Baby’s Head With Ease

+Wondering how to shave baby’s head?
 If you are planning to get your baby’s head shaved, we suggest that you hire a professional to do the same.
 People who are experts in this field may know better about shaving.
 However, for your comfort, here are some tips that will help you get your baby’s head shaved without any difficulty:

 - The first and foremost thing to consider is your baby’s mood.
 Your baby should be in a calm and happy state when you plan to shave.
 It will be a good idea to do this during the daytime as babies are less cranky during the daytime.